-Civil court procedure is governed by the CCP and other applicable laws.
+Civil court procedure is governed by the Code of Civil Procedure (CCP) (Act No. 109 of 1996) and other applicable laws.
 English translations of many Japanese laws can be found on the Japanese Law Translation database run by the Ministry of Justice.